rafael-frs-a/oauth-profile/frontend/README.md

 # Considerations

-Since TypeScript doesn't have a built-in way of checking/validating an generic object against an interface or type, I had two options when deciding how to represent backend types on the frontend:
+Since TypeScript doesn't have a built-in way of checking/validating a generic object against an interface or type, I had two options when deciding how to represent backend types on the frontend:
 1. Use `openapi-typescript` to autogenerate TypeScript interfaces out of the backend's OpenAPI schema and trust the backend returned responses would correctly follow their schemas;
 2. Use a form-validation package like `zod` to manually implement the expected backend schemas on frontend and use its built-in parsing methods to validate backend responses.